scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Once we reached the point where we wanted to investigate 1) each individual MPI rank and 2) whether all ranks were appropriately load-balanced, we needed more powerful profiling tools like Intel Vtune :cite:`admin_python*_nodate` and Tau :cite:`noauthor_tau_nodate`.
-Because only a subset of the Vtune capabilities are currently available for Python codes, we ultimately found the Tau profiler more useful and well-suited for our application.
-Tau provided clear information about how each MPI rank was occupied and how each rank compared to the others.
+We started with Vtune but ultimately found this was an unsatisfying tool for several reasons.
+We found that it was difficult to get the information we wanted in a clear, understandable format.
+For example, Vtune would often display extremely low-level information that obfuscated the higher-level Python calls we were trying to investigate.
+It also offered almost no helpful visualizations.
+We ultimately found the Tau profiler more useful and well-suited for our application, although we should note that we required the help of the Tau developers to build it.
+(Tau works best when it is built for the type of application you will profile.
+In our case it was a Python MPI code running on a Cray system, all of which are configurations that Tau supports.)
+Though building a profiling tool from scratch was non-trivial, it was also very possible with the help of the Tau team.
+Once built, Tau provided clear information about how each MPI rank was occupied and how each rank compared to the others.
 A sample Tau output window is shown in Figure :ref:`tau`.
 These profiling data were obtained before the DESI frame was parallelized over subbundles, leaving 12 of the 32 Haswell ranks unoccupied.
 It is clear from this Tau visualization that we were not making good use of processor resources.

 .. figure:: figures/tau_main.png